-We maintain a comprehensive risk management framework and work closely with our Internal Auditors.
+We maintain a comprehensive risk management framework and work closely with our Internal Auditors (TIAA).

 The Group has strong links with other agencies through its participation in multi-agency community safety partnerships and safeguarding arrangements with the relevant local authorities where it has housing stock.

-The Group expects its employees to report any suspicions of trafficking or modern slavery via its ‘concern card’ procedure.
+The Group requires Jigsaw employees to report any suspicions of trafficking or modern slavery.
+This can be done via its ‘concern card’ procedure.
 This procedure, which brings to the attention of the relevant Neighbourhood Safety Managers in the Group any safeguarding concerns, is communicated to staff via the mandatory safeguarding training provided to all staff by the Group’s Safeguarding Lead.
 The Group’s Safeguarding Lead has received training in reporting trafficking and modern slavery concerns.

 The relevant Neighbourhood Safety Manager will take a decision as to whether the report merits contacting the local police.
 Employees may also contact the police direct where those who are committing such crimes or where victims are at risk merits an immediate 999 response, the Modern Slavery Helpline on 08000 121 700 or Crimestoppers on 0800 555 111.

-The nature of our work means we engage with a diverse range of private and public sector organisations from local authorities, NHS trusts and the police to local businesses and tradespeople.
+The nature of our work means we engage with a diverse range of private and public sector organisations from local authorities, NHS trusts and the police to local and national businesses and tradespeople.

 The Group is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
-We work with suppliers to ensure that they meet the required standards.
+Where appropriate our internal auditors will work with suppliers to ensure that they meet the required standards.

 The Group uses employment agencies only by exception and when it does will only use specified, reputable employment agencies.